Casu3475/Tswap/audit-data/findings.md

 ### [H-2] Lack of slippage protection in `TSwapPool::swapExactOutput` causes users to potentially receive way fewer tokens

-**Description:** The swapExactOutput function does not include any sort of slippage protection.
-This function is similar to what is done in TSwapPool::swapExactInput, where the function specifies a minOutputAmount, the swapExactOutput function should specify a maxInputAmount.
+**Description:** The `swapExactOutput` function does not include any sort of slippage protection.
+This function is similar to what is done in `TSwapPool::swapExactInput`, where the function specifies a `minOutputAmount`, the `swapExactOutput` function should specify a `maxInputAmount`.

 **Impact:** If market conditions change before the transaciton processes, the user could get a much worse swap.